-It’s true, everyone… I’m turning a half century old this Thursday!
+I can’t believe that I’m turning a half century old this Thursday!
 They say you’re only as old as you feel, but since my body is falling apart, I think I’ll avoid thinking about how old I feel and focus on the age!
-Bring on those 50 candles and let’s have a bonfire…it’ll help get rid of the polar vortex 😉
+Bring on those 50 candles and let’s have a bonfire.
+If nothing else, it will help get rid of the polar vortex. 😉

-Anyhoo, to make sure that this 50th birthday celebration is one that none of us will soon forget, I invited a few of my AWESOME friends to help me celebrate.
+To make sure that this 50th birthday celebration is one that none of us will soon forget, I invited a few of my awesome blogging friends to help me celebrate.
 Here’s who I currently love more than bacon:

-The girls have crafted up some delicious birthday themed dishes that they’ll be posting on their blogs all this week, so without further ado, let me introduce you to today’s recipes.
+The girls have crafted up some delicious birthday themed dishes that they’ll be posting on their blogs this week, and today’s recipe is nothing short of amazing.

-I’ve purchased quite a few e-Cookbooks over the years.
+I’ve purchased quite a few e-cookbooks over the years.
 Some of them were well written, but most of them were mediocre at best.
 Poor photos (or none at all), grammatical errors, poorly designed, and just plain overpriced.
 I felt ripped off by the poor value.
-However, that wasn’t the case with this ebook.
-The photos in the book are GORGEOUS, and Olena went to great lengths to include FULL nutritional information for each recipe, including Weight Watchers Plus points!
+However, that was not the case with this ebook.
+The photos in the book are gorgeous, and Olena went to great lengths to include complete nutritional information for each recipe, including Weight Watchers Plus points.
 I was very impressed!

-All of the 30 recipes in the book are in an easy to read layout and they all use regular, every day ingredients that you can probably find at your local grocery store.
+All 30 recipes in the book are in an easy-to-read layout and they all use regular, every day ingredients that you can probably find at your local grocery store.
 I can honestly say that’s not always the case with healthy food recipes.
 I once found a whole/raw food recipe that called for a $14 bottle of some strange thickening agent that I couldn’t afford, let alone pronounce the name of.
 No thanks 🙂

 To bind the meatloaf together, the recipe calls for the use of shredded zucchini instead of bread crumbs, eliminating several grams worth of carbs right off the bat.
-Enough so that I was able to have two servings instead of one.
-SCORE!
+Such a smart choice!

 To help make it easier to remove the meatloaf from the pan, Olena suggests lining the slow cooker with strips of aluminum foil.
 That was such a helpful tip!
-I went ahead and used a large amount to be sure that I had nice thick strips of foil so the meat had a nice bed to cradle into.
-I sprayed it with some olive oil to prevent it from sticking and it worked like a charm.
+I went ahead and used a large amount to be sure that I had thick strips of foil so the meat had a nice bed to cradle into.
+I sprayed the foil with some olive oil to prevent the meat loaf from sticking and it worked like a charm.

-Now here’s the recipe for her delicious meatloaf, written (with her permission) in my own words, of course, so that I can avoid plagiarism. 🙂
+Now here’s the recipe for Olena’s delicious meatloaf, written (with her permission) in my own words, of course (to avoid plagiarism).